chrisjrob/chrisjrob.github.io/_posts/2008-07-09-itunes-blah.markdown

 title:  "iTunes blah"
 date:   2008-07-09 00:00:00
 category: technology
-tags: [linux, itunes, music, ipod, amarok, rant]
+tags: [linux, itunes, amarok, rant]
 ---

 I finally persuaded one of my brothers to move to Linux.
 I explained that he would be able to continue using Firefox, Thunderbird, CD/DVD burning.
 I waxed lyrical about the benefits in terms of reliability, virus-protection, ease of updating etc.  I showed him all the software, and in particular the Gcompris and KDE Education suites.